-- Approve unbudgeted emergency expenditure from reserve funds and emergency expenditure up to maximum of \$400,000, includes both capital and operational expenditure. - Approve activities and unbudgeted expenditure up to 100k outside of the annual plan that do not trigger the Significance & Engagement Policy or other legislative requirements, includes both capital and operational expenditure. - Provide input to planning for community engagement and consultation activities with an infrastructure and community services focus or impact. - To stop roads.
+- Approve unbudgeted emergency expenditure from reserve funds and emergency expenditure up to maximum of \$400,000, includes both capital and operational expenditure. - Approve activities and unbudgeted expenditure up to 100k outside of the annual plan that do not trigger the Significance & Engagement Policy or other legislative requirements, includes both capital and operational expenditure. - Responsibility and decision making of the reserve management plans. - Provide input to planning for community engagement and consultation activities with an infrastructure and community services focus or impact. - To stop roads.